T7-Components/image/README.md

 #### `onIntersection`

-The `onIntersection` listener is dispatched when the `<Image>` all/part of the image is visible for the first time.
+The `onIntersection` listener is dispatched when all/part of the image is visible for the first time.

 #### `onLoad`